Football Players' Association of India

 The Football Players' Association of India or (FPAI) is an association for Indian association footballers.
 Created in 2006, it aims to "look after the welfare of players and educate and advice them by engaging professionals".
 It was created by former Indian national team captain Bhaichung Bhutia.
 In 2007, it got affiliated to FIFPro.

 History

-The FPAI was formed on 13 August 2006 as a brainchild of India national football team's then captain Bhaichung Bhutia.
+The FPAI was formed on 13 August 2006 as a brainchild of the India national football team's of the then captain, Bhaichung Bhutia.
 He said that the body would "function as the parent body of the players" and added that it would "work with the national and state associations for the game's development" and ensure "fair treatment for footballers".
 Membership was opened to players, both Indian and foreign.

-FPAI became an affiliate of FIFPro on 18 November 2009 at the FIFPro Congress in Budapest.
+FPAI became an affiliate of FIFPRO on 18 November 2009 at the FIFPro Congress in Budapest.

+Beyond player representation, the FPAI has also focused on issues involving contract stability, delayed salaries, medical support and post-retirement planning for footballers in India.
+The organisation has worked alongside FIFPRO and domestic football authorities to raise awareness about player welfare standards in Indian football, particularly during the expansion of the Indian Super League and other professional competitions.

+The association has also organised the annual FPAI Indian Football Awards, where professional footballers vote for players, coaches and emerging talents across Indian football.
+The awards are considered among the few peer-recognised honours in the country's football system.

 FPAI Awards

 In 2009, the FPAI announced annual awards in four categories.
 In 2022, awards in women's category were introduced.
 Current FPAI awards are the following: